 This code provides a quick look at the current WebRole’s fault and upgrade domains, but you’ll need to use the Get Deployment REST URI to get more comprehensive data.
 It returns the deployment XML, which contains, among other things, elements for <Configuration/> and for each of the <RoleInstances />.
 Once you’ve fetched the configuration, you can change it and put it back.
 Take a look at my October 2010 column (msdn.microsoft.com/magazine/gg232759) for examples that show many of the same operations that would be involved here.

-There are two basic strategies for updating a Windows Azure deployment: in-place upgrades and virtual IP (or VIP) swap.
+There are two basic strategies for updating an Azure deployment: in-place upgrades and virtual IP (or VIP) swap.
 VIP swap is the simpler approach and allows for full testing of the new or updated application before opening the gates to the public.
 Moreover, the application can run at full capacity as soon as it’s live.
 Should there be issues when the swap is complete, you can quickly put the previous version back in place while the new deployment is being worked on.